amtoaer

 Plugins#

 There is nothing special to say about language support plugins.
-Here, I only record some practical small plugins.
+Here, I will only list some practical small plugins.

 1. Error Lens

-The default syntax checking of vscode displays code suggestions in the "Problems" section of the bottom bar, which is not clear enough.
-This plugin can display detailed problem information after the corresponding line in the editing area, making it easy to view.
+By default, vscode's syntax detection displays code prompts in the "Problems" section of the bottom bar, which is not clear enough.
+This plugin can display detailed problem information after the corresponding line in the editing area for easy viewing.

 image